Cosmic Birefringence from the Atacama Cosmology Telescope Data Release 6: Results

 The recovered $\alpha_i$ are consistent between array-bands and choices of prior.
 We find that the $2.0\,\sigma$ discrepancy between $\alpha_\mathrm{PA5\,f090}$ and $\alpha_\mathrm{PA5\,f150}$ seen for $\Pi^\mathrm{ind}$ reduces to $1.1\,\sigma$ and $1.9\,\sigma$ for $\Pi^\mathrm{PA}$ and $\Pi^\nu$, respectively, at the expense of a slightly larger $\chi^2$.
 This occurs because the baseline prior from the optics model prefers similar $\alpha_i$ within the same PA, bringing the best-fitting $\alpha_\mathrm{PA5\,f090}$ and $\alpha_\mathrm{PA5\,f150}$ closer together.

 At the heart of Bayesian analysis is the idea that the interpretation of the results depends on the prior probability of the instrument model.
 It is the degree of belief in our interpretation given our knowledge of the instrument.
 If the data conclusively show that $\alpha_\mathrm{PA5\,f090}$ and $\alpha_\mathrm{PA5\,f150}$ are discrepant, the data will overcome the prior.
-However, since $\chi^2$ is not very different for different priors, interpretations suggesting that these channels are not discrepant are also consistent with the data.
+However, despite the mild preference for divergent angles, interpretations suggesting that these channels are not discrepant are also consistent with the data, since $\chi^2$ is not very different for different priors.

 As discussed above, the discrepancy between $\alpha_\mathrm{PA5\,f090}$ and $\alpha_\mathrm{PA5\,f150}$ made Ref.~\cite{ACT:2025fju} raise concerns about their instrument model.
-Although our results provide a Bayesian framework to reconcile this discrepancy, we do not find a significant $\Delta\chi^2$ indicating a statistical preference for one prior over another.
+Although our results provide a Bayesian framework that can accommodate this discrepancy, we do not find a significant $\Delta\chi^2$ indicating a statistical preference for one prior over another.
 Similar results are obtained for priors with higher correlation coefficients $\rho$.